-When you have completed the system configuration changes, select this option to leave the BIOS setup utility and reboot the computer for the new system configuration parameters to take effect.
+After making system configuration changes, select this option to save the changes you've made and reboot the computer for the new system configuration parameters to take effect.
 Select Save Changes and Exit from the Exit menu and press <Enter>.